Wissahickon Creek: Geography and recreation

+Once the stream enters the city of Philadelphia, the creek valley and its deeply wooded gorge form part of the Fairmount Park system in Philadelphia.
+Wooded inclines that rise more than 200 ft above the water create a feeling of remoteness from the surrounding city.
+There are two main and many smaller bridle paths crossing the park's 1,372 acre along the Wissahickon Creek.
+Thomas Mill Covered Bridge, the only covered bridge in a major US city, spans the creek in the park.

 Devil's Pool is a swimming area on the mouth of Cresheim Creek.
 As the ravine widens into the Cresheim, the waters gather in a basin surrounded on either side by rocky outcroppings before flowing into the Wissahickon Creek.
 Legend has it that the Native American Lenape tribes used this as a spiritual area, where local author Phyllis Knapp Thomas writes that "...the Good Spirit is claimed to have banished the Evil Spirit into deep, dark waters".
 Although it is not legal due to unsafe levels of pollutants, Devil's pool has become a popular area to swim, lounge, and drink.
-Unfortunately, Devil's pool often falls victim to litter and vandalism.
-However, recent efforts to clean the site by the Friends of the Wissahickon have been moderately successful.
+Litter around the pool is a persistent problem, with volunteer cleanups organized by the "Friends of Wissahickon" organization.

 The Philadelphia Canoe Club at the mouth of the creek is devoted to promoting paddling through instruction and education.

 Another outlook in the park is Mom Rinker's Rock, on a ridge on the eastern side of the Park just north of the Walnut Lane Bridge.